Anthony Rendon: College career

 As a freshman in 2009, Rendon was named Baseball America's Freshman of the Year, All-America, Freshman All-American, NCBWA's District VII Player of the Year, NCAA All-Regional Team, Conference USA Player of the Year, All-Conference USA (first team), Conference USA All-Tournament Team, and MVP of the Silver Glove Series with cross-town rival, University of Houston.
 As a true freshman, he hit .388 with 20 home runs and 72 runs batted in, starting in all 61 of the Owls' games.
 Rendon was also nominated for both the Dick Howser Trophy and the Golden Spikes Award in his first season at the college level.
-He led the conference in numerous offensive categories, including batting average, slugging percentage and home runs, setting a new Rice freshman record.
-He added 31 walks to his already gaudy offensive numbers, giving him a .496 on-base percentage.
-In addition to his batting prowess, he stole nine bases in eleven attempts, two away from leading the team, and showed defensive ability at third base as well; ending the year with a .945 fielding percentage.
-However, in Rice's last game, in the Baton Rouge Super Regional, Rendon suffered an ankle injury that required surgery.
+He led the conference in numerous offensive categories.
+In Rice's last game, in the Baton Rouge Super Regional, Rendon suffered an ankle injury that required surgery.

-As a sophomore in 2010, he was the winner of the Dick Howser Trophy and was Baseball America's College Player of the Year, becoming the first underclassman in a decade to win the award.
+As a sophomore in 2010, Rendon won the Dick Howser Trophy and was Baseball America's College Player of the Year, becoming the first underclassman in a decade to win the latter award.
 Additionally, he was named the Rawlings Sporting Goods National Player of the Year, Conference USA Male Athlete of the Year, District VII Player of the Year, First Team All-American, All-south Region, Most Outstanding Player of the NCAA Austin Regional, All-Conference USA, All-Conference USA Tournament, and Conference USA Academic Honor Roll.
-He is also only the second player to be named Conference USA Player of the Year twice.
+He is only the second player to be named Conference USA Player of the Year twice.
 He finished the season hitting .394 with 26 home runs and 85 runs batted in, again starting in every one of the Owls' 63 games.
 Rendon's 26 home runs were the second-highest single season total in school history; the only other Owl to hit more home runs in a year was Lance Berkman.
-In his sophomore campaign, Rendon hit more home runs (26) than he struck out (22), and his walks (65) nearly tripled his strikeout total.
-Again, Rendon flashed the leather, raising his fielding percentage to .978, making only four errors at third base.
 After his Rice season ended, Rendon was invited to represent his country playing on the international circuit for Team USA.
 He suffered another right ankle injury in the first game against South Korea.

 Houston mayor Annise Parker declared June 29, 2010, to be "Anthony Rendon Day" in Houston.
 Rendon was a member of Wiess College while at Rice.